ashvinpanicker/ashvinpanicker/README.md

 I'm Ashvin.
 I enjoy building meaningful products and delivering unique experiences to end-users, from the design stage right up until it hits production.

-- 🔭 I’m currently working with SuperProcure to help businesses manage their logistical processes.
+- 🔭 I’m currently working on making kiteboarding more popular in India
-- 🌱 I’m currently learning Metabase
+- 🌱 I’m currently learning Svelte
-- 👯 I’m looking to collaborate with risk tolerant people and build exciting new products and software
+- 👯 I’m looking to collaborate with risk tolerant people to build exciting new products and software
 - 💬 Ask me about Bitcoin
 - 📫 How to reach me: @ashvinpanicker
-- ⚡ Fun fact: My github username was created by hulk smashing the keyboard and remembering the combination of letters that appeared on screen.

 <!--
 **agnjkafgh/agnjkafgh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.